ros-navigation/docs.nav2.org/tutorials/docs/ci_testing.rst

 This will lead to a more improved, stable, and industry-grade code basis, as new PRs will see if they break things in other sub-systems, that they normally would not think of impacting.
 It would be great if you can always check into the automated tests results of CI during your PR.

 The current code-coverage of the whole nav2 project can be tracked on `codecov.io/gh/ros-planning/navigation2 <https://codecov.io/gh/ros-planning/navigation2>`_ .
-The improvement over time can be seen in the leading image.
-There is already a lot, but we welcome everybody to join!

 During your PR process, CI will publish automated testing results directly into your PR as a comment as soon as you mark your PR as ready for review and/or new commits are added.
 These results also give you great insights about what code coverage areas you added or even lost!
 It is a great visualization to help you understand what code is currently being used and what might be just dead code, as it is not tested and therefore cannot really be told if it works or not.

 So, if you already work inside or with one of our components, please have a look what kind of tests are already there and where is room for you to improve our testing!
-Let's start now with working with existing tests and also writing your own ones.
+For example, the conditions in the code above did pass the test, but if there might be a more complex mechanism in the red part (the part that is not covered by automated testing) it can come to an unpredictive outcome.
+Before heading into writing new tests that could easily test those corner cases, let's start with working with existing tests.

 Hands on Testing
 ================